micmankos/card_deck/README.md

     card = deck.deal_card()
     print(f"You have been dealt the {card.rank} of {card.suit}")
 ```
-Notice the usage of `c.rank` and `c.suit`.
+Notice the usage of `card.rank` and `card.suit`.
 The above code will print.
 ```
 You have been dealt the King of Diamonds
 You have been dealt the Queen of Diamonds